Holmes County Trail

-The trail continues on to Benton Street in Holmesville where you'll encounter a short detour along streets between completed trail sections.
+The trail continues on to Benton Street in Holmesville where you'll encounter a short detour along village streets between completed trail sections.

 Finding enough room for tandem trails can be a challenge, particularly when private property and public roads squeeze along both sides of the former railway.
-One such trail section utilizes an adjacent lane to accommodate buggies and keep them alongside the trail until the corridors widens again.
+One such trail section utilizes an adjacent lane to accommodate buggies and keep them alongside the trail until the corridor widens again.

 Now in Wayne County, the rules of the game are changed as a sign warns that horses are not allowed on their trail.
 Politics, economics and other factors often enter into the business of trail building as each jurisdiction crafts its own trail and rules.
 What is allowed on one trail, may be forbidden on another just down the line, as this junction demonstrates.

 Many trail projects have lofty goals, but the Holmes County Trail may be among the more ambitious with its tandem trail format.
 Essentially, this doubles the amount of trail surface that's put down and horse travel increases the wear rate on at least half of that surface.